marcellogalhardo/marcellogalhardo.dev/content/posts/navigation-event-info.md

 [NavigationEvent](https://developer.android.com/jetpack/androidx/releases/navigationevent) is a Kotlin Multiplatform library for handling system gestures - back and forward - on all platforms.
 It works on Android, iOS and Desktop with Web support coming next.

-Android used to rely on `OnBackPressedDispatcher` from `androidx.activity`.
-That handled back presses, and that was enough.
+Android rely on `OnBackPressedDispatcher` from `androidx.activity`.
+It handles back presses, and that was enough.
 But once you target more than Android, you also need forward navigation - like on the web.

 That's why `NavigationEvent` exists: one event system that works everywhere.